nuclearRPG/test/README.md

-# dotfiles
+# test
-dotfiles, ubuntu software configuration files
+some old files